-That is, once she takes a nap or actually manages to get six uninterrupted hours of sleep you’ll be in danger.
+That is, once she takes a nap or actually manages to get six uninterrupted hours of sleep – then you’ll be in danger.
 Just you wait, mister.
-Just you wait until she gets up from where ever she’s sitting.
+Just you wait until she gets up from wherever she’s sitting.
 Then you’ll be sorry….

 I was trying to broil chicken earlier tonight.
 And it was all that I could do to stand barefooted by the stove, blink away the fog from my eyes and nom on the chocolate Teddy Grahams I’d made a bowl of.
-That was a graceful effort in multitasking.
-Because that’s all I had energy for.
+That was as graceful an effort in multitasking as any.

-Sometimes, I’m trapped by these people who keep asking me to feed them.
+Sometimes, I feel trapped by these people who keep asking me to feed them.
 It’s almost like they know where I live or something.
 And they feel the need to keep coming back to ask things of me.

-I know that you, too, may also be exhausted, husbands.
+I know that you may also be exhausted, husbands.
 I get it.
-The workforce is not all rainbows and baby unicorns.
-I’ve been there.
+The workforce is not all rainbows and baby unicorns playing badminton.
+I have been there.
+I understand.

-It’s just that I can only speak from the point of view of the wife.
-And if I’m tired, I know I’m not the only woman out there who shares my sentiments.
-That is, if we even have the brainpower to think let alone hold any type of sentiment that isn’t all about wanting coffee.
+It’s just that I can strictly speak from the point of view of the wife.
+And I know I’m not the only woman out there who is so very, very tired.

 You might not know what to do.
 You might not know how to get through to us and bring us back to reality.
 You’re willing to help but might not know where to even start.